 See 18 best large indoor plants for your home or office.
-Tall houseplants look fascinating and create the illusion of enlarged interior.
+Tall houseplants look fascinating and create the illusion of an enlarged interior.

 Houseplants that grow above 5 feet tall quickly grabs attention.
 They add a dramatic touch to the interior and can serve as the focal point of your room.